 Hypersensitivity to fidaxomicin

-Oral: Adults: Diarrhea due to Clostridium difficile (CDAD): 200 mg twice daily for 10 days
+Treatment of diarrhea due to Clostridium difficile (CDAD): Oral: 200 mg twice daily for 10 days

 May be administered with or without food.